trecrts/trecrts.github.io/TREC2017-RTS-guidelines.md

 which is in turn based on the Tweet Timeline Generation (TTG) task, see [Wang et al. (SIGIR 2015)](https://dl.acm.org/citation.cfm?id=2767699).

-It is anticipated that NIST will perform both the relevance assessment and the semantic clustering.
+NIST assessors will perform both the relevance assessment and the semantic clustering.
 These outputs serve as inputs to separate metrics for scenario A and scenario B, detailed below.